-We have had a number of calls asking if we are still open.
+We have had a number of calls asking if we are staying open during the second Covid-19 lockdown.
 After careful deliberation we have decided to remain open for business.

 We have increased our infection control protocol and, as always, use best practice hygiene.
 We ask that all patients use the hand sanitiser provided on the front desk and remain a safe distance from each other in the waiting room

 Parkmore Physiotherapy Centre has been providing quality physiotherapy services to Keysborough and surrounding communities for over 18 years.